dsu-cit/code-camp-2015-rookie-kit-tutorials/tutorials/display/sounds/adding_background_music.md

 	pygame.mixer.music.load('path_to_ogg_music_file')
 	pygame.mixer.music.play()

-I called the above code in my `Display.__init__()` method in *client_pygame > display > display.py*.
+I called the above code in my `Display.__init__()` method in *display > display.py*.
 There are several other features supported in the [pygame.mixer.music](http://pygame.org/docs/ref/music.html#module-pygame.mixer.music) module for setting the volume, queuing multiple songs, stopping, rewinding, pausing, and much more to fit your needs.

 If you simply want to loop your music then call the `play()` method from the code above like this.